 Use a Paper Towel to Open the Restroom Door

 Sure, tons of people do it.
-But to those of us who don't, you look a little paranoid.
+But to those who don't fling open the bathroom door with a paper towel over the handle, you look a little paranoid.
 So is it worth it?
 Eh.
 According to Chuck Gerba, Ph.D., a professor of environmental microbiology at the University of Arizona, bathroom door handles are actually some of the cleanest surfaces in the bathroom.
 And what you do with the paper towel after matters—if you wad it up or stuff it in your pocket, you may just wind up picking up whatever bacteria is on it later.

-Not very noticeable, but it may raise some eyebrows if you start to turn purple in your next staff meeting.
+Holding your breath when the person next to you sneezes isn't very noticeable, but it may raise some eyebrows if you start to turn purple in your staff meeting.
 Unfortunately, by the time you react to the sound of a cough or a sneeze, it may be too late to protect yourself.
 Researchers from MIT found that droplets from coughs and sneezes can travel up to 200 times farther than previously thought—and it all happens in a fraction of a second.
-(P.S.
-You're already covered in germs.)
+(BTW, you're already covered in germs.)

 When tubes of hand sanitizer are displayed more prominently in your home than your family pictures, you might get a few looks.
 But making the gels more convenient and noticeable may also mean that people use them more when they come into your space, which can cut down on the number of foreign germs you're exposed to.
 Win.
-(Try these 6 Ways to Clean Your Place Like a Germ Expert.)
+(Here's exactly how to get rid of all. the. germs.)

 Think of this as the face mask redux.
-The Scough (from $29, wearascough.com), which looks like a normal scarf or bandana, will only draw side-eyes if you continue wearing it indoors.
+The Scough (Buy It, $49, amazon.com), which looks like a normal scarf or bandana, will only draw side-eyes if you continue wearing it indoors.
 And you may want to.
-It functions like a souped-up surgical mask, courtesy of the activated carbon and silver nanoparticule filter that weeds out and kills infectious microbes.
+It functions like a souped-up surgical mask, courtesy of the activated carbon and silver nanoparticle filter that weeds out and kills infectious microbes.

 Looks cute, slashes stress, and a 2002 study found that workers in offices with plants inside took fewer sick days than those without.
 Think about choosing a peace lily, which filters most harmful VOCs from the air, according to the famous NASA Clean Air Study.